“A shoe is not only a design, but it’s a part of your body language, the way you walk.” Christian Louboutin Fashion Designer

 The first time I visit a client's home, I watch how they move through the space and look for clues that tell me their avoiding whole rooms or parts of rooms - rooms with permanently closed doors, furniture that's more than a few years old but shows no sign of wear, that kind of thing.

 You can do the same in your home.
 Are there rooms that you've simply given up?
 How can you make them back?
 It can be a simple as adding table lamps so that the room isn't dim and dreary.
-If it's not an easy fix and you need professional help, give us a call at 775-440-5262 or drop us a line.
+If it's not an easy fix and you need professional help, set up a free design consultation.

 Back to blog